isomerpages/nhg-research/pages/contact-us.md

   - content:
       - phone: ""
       - email: ""
-      - other: The NHG REDCap Helpdesk will only provide support to NHG Staff and Users of the NHG REDCap system.
+      - other: The NHG REDCap Helpdesk can only provide support to NHG Staff and Users of the NHG REDCap system.
     title: Important
 feedback: ""